Government of Ogun State: Judiciary

 The administration of justice in Ogun State is one of the fundamental duties of the judiciary of the state.
 This branch of government explains and applies the laws by hearing and eventually making decisions on various legal cases.
 It has a regulatory or supervisory body known as the Judicial Service Commission, which takes care of appointment, promotion and disciplinary issues of the judiciary.

 The Chief Judge of Ogun State is the appointed head of the judicial branch.
 The Chief Judge is also the most senior judge and presiding member of the High Court of Justice.
 Among other responsibilities, the Chief Judge has the ceremonial duty of administering the oath of office of the Governor.
 In modern tradition, the Chief Judge retires voluntarily at sixty years of age, or statutorily at sixty-five years of age.

 Most appointments to the judiciary are made by the Governor, but acting upon the recommendation of the National Judicial Council.
 At present, there are about 10 judicial divisions within the High Court of Justice, and about 26 judges carrying out their professional work.

 Elections and voting

 Local government

 Local government areas handle local administration under an elected Chairman.

-Ogun State is divided into twenty-three local government areas (LGAs).
+Ogun State is divided into twenty local government areas (LGAs).